 - Sport and Exercise Rehabilitation

 - 1 year full-time / 2 years part-time

 MSc BSc PGCHE - Senior Lecturer and Course Leader

 Thomas Bennett joined the School of Rehabilitation, Sport, and Psychology in 2020 as Senior Lecturer and Course Leader on the MSc in Sport and Exercise Rehabilitation and the MSc Sport Rehabilitation and Therapy.

-School of Psychology, Sport and Physical Activity, Parkwood Campus
+School of Rehabilitation, Sport and Psychology, Parkwood Campus

 Why study for a MSc Sport and Exercise Rehabilitation at AECC University College?